-For the compliance test, endpoint policy group TELUS2-Policy-Grp was created for the TELUS SIP server.
-Default values were used for each of the rules which comprise the group with the exception of Application and Signaling.
-For Application, enter the application rule created in Section 7.8.
+For the compliance test, endpoint policy group SP1_EPG was created for the TELUS SIP server.
+Default values were used for each of the rules which comprise the group with the exception of Signaling.
 For Signaling, enter the signaling rule created in Section 7.10.2.
 The details of the default settings for Media are showed in Section 7.9.